skypjack/entt/docs/lib.md

 base.
 Something to avoid, at least from my point of view.<br/>
 However, despite the fact that it's not intrusive, it would be great if it was also easier to use and a bit less error-prone.
-This is why a bunch of macros exist to ease defining shared types.
+This is why a bunch of macros exist to ease defining named types.

 ## Do not mix types

 Someone might think that this trick is valid only for the types to push across boundaries.
 This isn't how things work.
 In fact, the problem is more complex than that.<br/>
-As a rule of thumb, users should never mix shared and non-shared types.
-Whenever a type is made shareable, all the types should be made shareable.
-As an example, consider the `registry` class template.
-In case it is pushed across boundaries, all the types of components should be shareable to avoid subtle bugs.
+As a rule of thumb, users should never mix named and non-named types.
+Whenever a type is given a name, all the types must be given a name.
+As an example, consider the `registry` class template: in case it is pushed across boundaries, all the types of components should be assigned a name to avoid subtle bugs.

 Indeed, this constraint can be relaxed in many cases.
 However, it is difficult to define a general rule to follow that is not the most stringent, unless users